 Better Sleep for Brighter Learning

-A sleep challenge has encouraged children to get into a regular bedtime routine to make sure they are raring to go the next day.
+A sleep challenge is encouraging children at Newington Community Primary in Ramsgate to get into a regular bedtime routine to make sure they are raring to go the next day.

 “In particular this includes no electrical and blue light stimulus before bedtime from television, computers and tablets as these are not calming for the mind.

-“The ethos of the challenge is that sleep is very important and has a huge impact on physical and mental well-being; and we have noticed that it has been effective.”
+“The ethos of the challenge is that sleep is very important and has a huge impact on physical and mental well-being; and we know from experience that it is effective.”